lambdaxymox/heterogeneous_hash_map/README.md

 working with heterogeneous, type-driven data in Rust.

 Additionally, this is not a classic ECS or archetype system: the key and value **type** together define uniqueness, so there is no enforced aggregation of “components” under a single ID.

-These constraints are a result of Rust's commitment to **performance, safety, and zero-cost abstractions**, which necessarily limit certain dynamic behaviors found in managed languages.